-The Complainant, well-known for its businesses, has sufficiently demonstrated to be owner of the BOEHRINGER trademark, registered prior to the registration of the disputed domain name.
+The Complainant, well-known for its business activities, has sufficiently demonstrated to be owner of the BOEHRINGER Trademark, registered prior to the registration of the disputed domain name.

-The Respondent registered the disputed domain name confusingly similar to Complainant's mark, since it wholly incorporates the BOEHRINGER trademark.
-The addition of the generic and descriptive term "invest", the letters "g" and "r" and the TLD ".com" (technical requirement of the registration) is not sufficient to escape the finding of confusing similarity between the disputed domain name and the Complainant's mark.
+The Respondent registered the disputed domain name confusingly similar to Complainant's mark, since it wholly incorporates the BOEHRINGER Trademark.
+The addition of the generic and descriptive term "health" (related to the Complainant's business activities) and the TLD ".com" (technical requirement of the registration) is not sufficient to escape the finding of confusing similarity between the disputed domain name and the Complainant's mark.